create3000/x_ite/docs/_posts/reference/field-services-and-objects.md

 #### Boolean **equals** (*array*)

-Returns true if the passed MF*l *array* of the same type is equals to this object, otherwise false.
+Returns true if the passed MF* *array* of the same type is equals to this object, otherwise false.

 #### SF* **pop** ()